Chapter 1: A Date Gone Wrong

 “I’m Patrick, nice to meet you,” he replied, smiling back at her.

-Not much later the waitress noticed there was a new person at Patrick's table and arrived to take her order.
+Not much later the waitress noticed Tara at Patrick’s table and arrived to take her order.
 Tara ordered a grilled turkey sandwich and a cup of soup.
 Patrick ordered another coke.
 Shortly after, the waitress returned with their orders.

 “So, where are you from?”
 Tara asked in between bites of her sandwich.